 - Make sure the seat is at the correct angle so your child’s head does not flop forward.
 Check the instructions to find out the correct angle for your seat and how to adjust the angle if needed.
 All rear-facing seats have built-in recline indicators.

-- Check the car safety seat instructions and vehicle owner’s manual about whether the car safety seat may contact the back of the vehicle seat in front of it.
+- Check the car safety seat instructions and vehicle owner’s manual about whether the car seat may come into contact with back of the vehicle seat in front of it.

 What do I do if my child slouches down or to the side in the car seat?